Multiplicative Ramanujan coefficients of null-function

 An intriguing fact is that the convergence of these series (to zero, for every $a\in\N$) turns out to be logically equivalent, in a precise sense, to the Prime Number Theorem.
 Until recently, the Ramanujan coefficients $G_R(q):=1/q$ and $G_H(q):=1/\varphi(q)$ corresponding to the two examples above of Hardy and Ramanujan were essentially the only elements of the $\0$-cloud (together of course with their linear combinations) to be found in the literature.
-Using the theory of Euler products of Ramanujan expansions the first author was able to produce several new examples of $G\inzero$ and discovered in particular a whole new class of Ramanujan expansions of $\0$, which often have a much better convergence rate to zero than the examples of Hardy and Ramanujan given above.
+Using the theory of Euler products of Ramanujan expansions the first author was able to produce several new examples of $G\inzero$ and he discovered, in particular, a whole new class of Ramanujan expansions of $\0$, which often have a much better convergence rate to zero than the examples of Hardy and Ramanujan given above.
 These Ramanujan expansions correspond to the class of so-called {\stampatello exotic} Ramanujan coefficients, described later in this article.
-Also, since to any Ramanujan coefficient we can add an arbitrary $G\inzero$ without changing the value of the corresponding Ramanujan expansion, it follows that every non-empty $F$-cloud has infinite cardinality, and in fact it has a natural structure of an infinite-dimensional complex affine space [C4].
+Also, since to any Ramanujan coefficient we can add an arbitrary $G\inzero$ without changing the value of the corresponding Ramanujan expansion, it follows that every $F$-cloud has infinite cardinality, and in fact it has a natural structure of an infinite-dimensional complex affine space [C4].

 In this paper we shall provide a classification of the multiplicative Ramanujan coefficients $G\inzero$ under some mild convergence hypotheses which are similar to those found in work of Lucht [L2, Thm 3.1] and which come out naturally from the theory of finite Euler products of [C3].
 The precise statements are given in the next section.
-With this classification at hand, in sections 5 and 6 of this article we provide many new examples of Ramanujan of the constant function $\0$.
+With this classification at hand, in sections 5 and 6 of this article we provide many new examples of Ramanujan expansion of the constant function $\0$.
 Since the Ramanujan sums $c_q(a)$ are multiplicative themselves, the decision to classify the multiplicative portion of the $\0$-cloud is rather natural.
-At any rate, our results generalise easily to provide also some new examples of non-multiplicative Ramanujan coefficients

-$G\inzero$, such as the class of {\stampatello weakly exotic} Ramanujan coefficients described in section 6.2.
-By the way, only with the exception of this section and of Lemma 3, our $G:\N \rightarrow \C$ will always be {\stampatello multiplicative}.
+At any rate, our results generalise easily to provide also some new examples of non-multiplicative Ramanujan coefficients $G\inzero$, such as the class of {\stampatello weakly exotic} Ramanujan coefficients described in section 6.2.